B-2 Test Launches New Low-Cost Anti-Ship Weapon at Warship in the Pacific

 The latest test occurred during RIMPAC, which is the world’s largest maritime exercise, with 25,000 personnel from 29 nations participating, bringing with them 40 surface ships, three submarines, more than 150 aircraft, and 14 national land forces exercise in and around the Hawaiian Islands, June 27 to Aug.
 1, according to numbers from the Third Fleet.

 With the U.S. military focused on a possible flight with China over Taiwan, the U.S. has been trying to ramp up LRASM production.
 The missile is a derivative of the JASSM long-range cruise missile, which is made on the same production line by Lockheed Martin.
-But with tight government budgets, even if production could ramped up LRASMs are likely too pricey.
-The missiles cost upwards of $3 million a copy, which made them cost-prohibitive to buy in massive numbers, Gunzinger and Pettyjohn said.
+But with tight government budgets, even if production could be ramped up, LRASMs are still pricey.
+The missiles cost upwards of $3 million a copy, which make them cost-prohibitive to buy in massive numbers, Gunzinger and Pettyjohn said.
+The Air Force plans to buy 115 LRASMs next year and around 550 by end of the decade.

 “The Air Force and the DOD simply can’t buy enough of them to meet requirements,” Gunzinger said.